Essentials of Coop Membership

 Getting Involved

-In addition to making a monetary investment, being a Coop owner means participating and taking part in decision-making.
-Since 1974 Coop members have been writing and editing the Linewaiters’ Gazette, our online newsletter.
+In addition to making a monetary investment, being a Coop owner means participating in decision-making.
+Since 1974, Coop members have been writing and editing the Linewaiters’ Gazette, our online newsletter.
 Every member is welcome to write letters to the editor and contribute articles.
 We hope you’ll read each issue to stay informed of what’s happening at the Coop.

 Another great way to participate is to attend our monthly General Meeting (GM), held on the last Tuesday of every month, at the Prospect Park Picnic House (unless otherwise noted).
 You’ll get a chance to discuss issues, vote on important proposals, hear updates and financial reports.
 If there’s an issue that’s really important to you, you can submit an agenda item for consideration at a GM.
 Any active member can submit an agenda item using this form.